 Cleaning your teeth every day at home, while important, is only part of a successful routine.
-Visiting your dentist at least once a year will help ensure a healthy mouth.
+Visiting your dentist at least once a year may help ensure a healthy mouth.
 Your dentist will use professional tools to remove plaque, tartar, and bacteria build-up that you are generally unable to efficiently clean yourself.
-Combining regular brushing and flossing with an annual dentist’s office visit will not only give you a more confident smile, but it will also help protect you from tooth decay, tooth loss, and gum disease.
+Combining regular brushing and flossing with an annual dentist’s office visit will not only give you a more confident smile, but it will also help protect you from tooth decay, tooth loss, and periodontal disease, also known as gum disease.

 If you smoke, you should consider quitting.
 Smoking can permanently stain your teeth and create other tooth and gum problems.
 If you do not intend to quit smoking, you should get your teeth cleaned more frequently.
 Talk to your dentist to find out exactly how often you should get your teeth cleaned.